104th Infantry Division (United States): Demobilization

-The division returned to the United States on 3 July 1945.
-Upon return, it continued the process of demobilization until 20 December of that year, when it was inactivated.
+The division returned to the United States on 3 July 1945, where it began making preparations for deployment to the Pacific Theater.
+After Japan surrendered, the division began the process of demobilization.
+The division was inactivated at Camp San Luis Obispo, California on 20 December 1945.

 During World War II, soldiers of the division were awarded two Medals of Honor, 14 Distinguished Service Crosses, one Distinguished Service Medal, 642 Silver Star Medals, six Legion of Merit medals, 20 Soldier's Medals, 2,797 Bronze Star Medals, and 40 Air Medals.
 The division received 9 Distinguished Unit Citations and three campaign streamers during 200 days of combat.